When John and I look back upon our time in Eilat, I think about how different our experiences will have been in comparison:

 |oh you so jagged and dangerous (pre-bakeage shot)|

 After about 6-10 minutes, or when the dough begins to brown around the edges, remove from the oven.
 Don’t let the green color throw you off—these babies are done even though they aren’t getting golden in the middle (something you might be conditioned to looking for).
-I suppose you’re looking for a “golden green” color, if that exists?
+You’re looking for a “golden-green” color, if that exists?

 Let rest for about 30 minutes, then break up into random pieces.
 Who needs a square cracker?